triton-inference-server/model_navigator/docs/helm_charts.md

 # Format: --dtypes <input0>=<dtype> <input1>=<dtype> <default_dtype>
 [ dtypes: list[str] ]

 # Triton batching used for model.
-Supported: disabled, static, dynamic
+Supported:
+# disabled: model does not support batching,
+# static: Default Scheduler is used, batch has to be formed on client side,
+# dynamic: Dynamic Batcher is used, batch is formed on Triton Inference Server side.
 [ batching: choice(disabled, static, dynamic) | default: static ]

 # Select Backend Accelerator used to serve the model.